 The Board of Directors has an Audit Committee comprised of four (4) independent directors, being Messrs.
 Philip J. Scherman (Chair), Kyle D. Kitagawa, Burton J. Ahrens and D. Michael G. Stewart.
+With Messrs.
+Ahrens and Stewart not standing for re-election, it is anticipated that following the Meeting, the Audit Committee will be comprised of three (3) independent directors, being Messers.
+Scherman (Chair), Kitagawa, and Armour.
 Certain information regarding the Audit Committee that is required to be disclosed in accordance with NI 52-110 is contained in Schedule "A" in the Corporation's Annual Information Form for the year ended December 31, 2017.
 The Corporation's Annual Information Form is available on the internet on the Corporation's SEDAR profile at www.sedar.com.

-The Board of Directors has a Health, Safety and Environment Committee (the "HS&E Committee") currently comprised of three (3) independent directors, being Messrs.
-Rodney L. Carpenter (Chair), Colin D. Boyer and Ms. Stella Cosby.
-Ms. Cosby was appointed to the Board and the HS&E Committee on September 14, 2017 and Mr. Boyer will not stand for re-election at the Meeting.
+The Board of Directors has a Health, Safety and Environment Committee (the "HS&E Committee") currently comprised of two (2) independent directors, being Mr. Rodney L. Carpenter (Chair) and Ms. Stella Cosby.
 The primary function of the HS&E Committee is to assist the Board of Directors in fulfilling its oversight in respect of the development, implementation and monitoring of the Corporation's health, safety and environmental policies.